 A six-month DOI investigation leads to the arrest of 12 individuals who pretended to be dead to remain in their New York City Housing Authority apartments.
 Those arrested, many relatives of the deceased, kept the apartments for their own use – in some cases for 11 years -- submitting fraudulent documents and fabricating Social Security documents to make it appear that the leaseholder was alive and resided in the apartment.

 DOI issues findings and a report on foster care provider, St. Christopher's, Inc., a Dobbs Ferry, New York-based, not-for profit.
 DOI finds the organization engaged in a deliberate process of changing, enhancing, creating and falsifying significant portions of foster care case files in order to deceive ACS in an annual audit/review of those records.
 As a result of the investigation, ACS moves to cancel $86 million in contracts with the provider.
-Read the report
+Read about The Department of Investigation's Examination of Foster Care Services Provided by St. Christopher's, Inc.

 Several of DOI's high-profile public corruption cases culminate in prison sentences for the public officials involved.
 Russell Harding, who was charged in 2003 with siphoning agency funds at the New York City Housing Development Corporation ("HDC") and possessing child pornography, is sentenced to 63 months in federal prison.
 He is also ordered to pay $366,799 in restitution.
 As a result of this investigation, DOI and HDC entered into a Memorandum of Understanding that establishes and funds an Office of the Inspector General for monitoring HDC.